ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 ---

-## Deploy a Dockerised Application on AWS ECS With Terraform
-Another way to deploy Dockerised Application on AWS ECS is with Terraform.
-You can follow the steps here to automate your ECS deployment.

-## Before you begin
-You should have the prerequisite tools installed before starting the Learning Path.

-Any computer which has the required tools installed can be used for this section.
-The computer can be your desktop or laptop computer or a virtual machine with the required tools.

-You will need an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) to complete this Learning Path.
-Create an account if you don't have one.

-You will also need an IAM user with `AdministratorAccess` policy attached.
-Login with that user and [configure](install-guides/aws_access_keys#configure-the-aws-cli) AWS CLI.
+You can also automate the deployment of containerized applications on AWS ECS with Terraform.

+This section incrementally constructs a Terraform file named `main.tf` to automate the same steps for deployment of Nginx on ECS.

-## Create an Elastic Container Registry (ECR) on AWS ECS
+## Create a repository in AWS ECS for container images

 ECR is an AWS service for sharing and deploying container applications.

-This service offers a fully managed container registry that makes the process of storing, managing, sharing, and deploying your containers easier and faster.
-To set up an ECR, create a `main.tf` file inside your working directory and put below code in it:
+To create a repository in ECR, use a text editor to create a file named `main.tf` with the contents below:

 ```console
 # main.tf